cojoigo/weTunes/server/docs/refresh_party.md

 Name | Value
 -----|------
-id | The unique id for the party. song_data | The song data provided creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party.
+id | The unique id for the party. song_data | The song data, including the vote counts. creation_time | The time of creation in unix time. update_time | The time of last update in unix time. name | The unique name of the party.